 Before you get started, you need to decide what is more important to you: looking like a millionaire or actually becoming one.
 That’s because spending your money on fancy clothes, a big house or a luxury car will cost you money and won’t actually add to your bank account.

 Becoming a millionaire requires putting your money to work for you rather than spending it on a luxury lifestyle.
-Here are five ways to accumulate wealth and enter the double comma club:
+Here are five ways to accumulate wealth.

 One of the best ways to improve your financial situation is to learn as much as you can about money.
 There are countless websites and books that will help you understand the basics of personal finance.